Topics Map > Human Resource System (HRS) > Benefits Administration

 - Employee missed premium deduction due to termination/retirement.

-- Each month the benefits billing statements are produced and mailed by the UWSS.
+- Each month the Benefits Billing statements are produced and mailed by UW-Shared Services.

-- Payments are due by the 10th of the following month.
+- Benefits Billing payments are due by the 10th of the following month of which statements are created and mailed.

-- If payment is not received by the end of the following month, the insurance(s) will be cancelled.
+- If payment is not received by the end of the following month, the insurance(s) will be terminated.
+Refer to Reviewing the Benefits Billing Delinquency Report in HRS.

 State Group Life (SGL) and Income Continuation Insurance (ICI)